 Full-time Research Assistants

 Sarah graduated from Yale in 2018, where she majored in Psychology.
 Her interests lie in child psychology, particularly the effects of social and familial relationships on development throughout adolescence.
-In the future, she plans to attend graduate school to pursue a career as a school psychologist.
-Outside of the lab, she is a mentor in the Big Brother Big Sister program in New Haven, works at Calvin Hill Day Care Center & Kitty Lustman-Findling Kindergarten, and was a member of the varsity women's soccer team at Yale.
+In the future, she plans to attend graduate school to pursue a career as a social worker.
+Outside of the lab, she volunteers at Hall House Early Learning Center, worked at Calvin Hill Day Care Center & Kitty Lustman-Findling Kindergarten, and was a member of the varsity women's soccer team at Yale.

 Sadie graduated in 2018 with a B.S. from the University of Notre Dame, where she studied Neuroscience and Behavior.
 There she was involved in developmental psychology research focusing on children's language development and statistical learning.
 She is particularly interested in pediatric psychopathology and the efficacy of early interventions.
 In the future, she intends to attend graduate school to study either clinical psychology or neuroscience.
 Outside of the lab, Sadie enjoys running, good coffee, reading, hiking, and skiing.